Why Product Data Is Becoming the Backbone of Digital Commerce

 But that's not where success is decided anymore.

-It’s decided much earlier, at the level of product data.
+It's decided much earlier, at the level of product information management.

-Because no matter how advanced your commerce platform is, it can only perform as well as the data behind it.
-If product data is incomplete, inconsistent, or unstructured, everything built on top of it starts to break—search, recommendations, filtering, and even basic discoverability.
+No matter how advanced your commerce platform is, it can only perform as well as the data behind it.
+If product data is incomplete, inconsistent, or unstructured, everything built on top of it starts to break.
+Search becomes less effective, recommendations lose relevance, filtering fails, and even basic product discoverability suffers.

 It's the foundation of digital commerce.